P-p-H-d/mlib/README.md

 ##### bool name\_updated\_p(snapshot\_t snap)

-Return true if the buffer has updated data compared to the last time it was read.
+Return true if a new publication is available since the last time it was read.
 This function is thread-safe and performs atomic operation on the snapshot.

 ##### type *name\_get\_write\_buffer(snapshot\_t snap)